You are here:> Home > TRAINING & QUALIFICATIONS > People Dancing Summer Programme 2026 > Safer Community Dance Practice

 Thursday 23 July 2026, with Charlotte Tomlinson

-By attending this workshop, you will gain greater understanding and awareness of:
+By attending this workshop, participants will gain greater understanding of:

-• The components that create a safe and effective warm up and cool down
+• The essential components of safe and effective warm-up and cool-down

-• How to reduce the risk of injury and what to do should an injury occur within dance activity
+• Strategies for reducing the risk of injury and responding appropriately should injury occur

 Online Course